-Strengths Weaknesses Reasonable staffing Functional Council Structures Stable & strong administrative and political leadership Effective stakeholder and community consultation (Public Participation) Functional Local Labour Forum Ineffective knowledge and records management.
+Strengths Weaknesses Reasonable staffing Functional Council Structures Stable &amp; strong administrative and political leadership Effective stakeholder and community consultation (Public Participation) Functional Local Labour Forum Ineffective knowledge and records management.
 Disaster Recovery Plan not fully implemented Inconsistent water supply in the main building.
-Opportunities Threats Upgrade to the latest Windows Server Operating System District & Provincial Records Management Forums Consolidation of all the networks from different ISP District Forums are functional in line with the DDM Grant dependency Load shedding Inadequate Office Space
+Opportunities Threats Upgrade to the latest Windows Server Operating System District &amp; Provincial Records Management Forums Consolidation of all the networks from different ISP District Forums are functional in line with the DDM Grant dependency Load shedding Inadequate Office Space

-INTEGRATED DEVI ELOPMENT PLAN Municipal KPA - Municipal Transformation and Institutional Development Good Governance and Public Participation Problem statement and root causes per KPA: The municipality has a record Office accommodation 2019-24 MTSF Priority Building a capable, ethical an d developmental state Limpopo Development Plan priority Transform the public service f Transform the public service for effective and efficient service delivery Municipal Priority Co-ordination and alignment o f municipal processes Strategic objective To promote democracy and so und governance Key issues Baseline Objective Performance indicator Implementation plan 2023/24 2024/25 2025/26 Loss of institutional memory.
-Draft succession and retention plan is in place in some Municipalities To have approved succession and retention plan.
-An approved Retention and Succession plan Cond of a constant (Postal o Assessment of impact of the plan

-District Municipality does not enough have offices office space for Availability of offices for all Officials and full time Councilors.
-Redesigning office space Maintenance of facilities.
-Securing land for offices. management system fully and effectively utilized since some records are still being lost.
-Separate Keeping of records (Finance, Personnel, Registry and PMU) is still prevalent.
-To have ONE records management system to support decision making Well established Electronic Records Management System.
-Vetting and training of Records Management Personnel Monitor, evaluate and upgrade the system for timeous efficiency Monitor, evaluate and upgrade the system for timeous efficiency Evaluation/Adjudication Delays in the finalization of some adjudication of District Evaluated Job description. evaluated Job Report(FOR) Placement of staff as per Final outcome report.
-Infrastructure Designing of network infrastructure.
+INTEGRATED DEV ELOPMENT PLAN Municipal KPA - Municipal Transformation and Institutional Development Good Governance and Public Participation Problem statement and root causes per KPA: The municipality has a record Office accommodation 2019-24 MTSF Priority Building a capable, ethical an d developmental state Limpopo Development Plan priority Transform the public service f Transform the public service for effective and efficient service delivery Municipal Priority Co-ordination and alignment of f municipal processes Strategic objective To promote democracy and so ound governance Key issues Baseline Objective Performance indicator Implementation plan 2023/24 2024/25 2025/26 Loss of institutional memory.
+Draft succession and retention plan is in place in some Municipalities raft succession and retention and is in place in some To have approved succession and Succession plan Succession plan Succession plan Process the available draft plan to Monitor and evaluate the Assessment of impact implementation of the plan enough have offices office space for Availability of offices for all Officials and full time Councilors.
+Lease agreement with DPW Redesigning office space Maintenance of facilities.
+Securing land for offices.
+Poor records management system fully and effectively utilized since some records are still being lost. management system to Well established Electronic Records Management System.
+Vetting and training of Records Management Personnel Monitor, evaluate and upgrade the system for timeous efficiency Monitor, evaluate and upgrade the system for timeous efficiency Evaluation/Adjudication Delays in the finalization of some adjudication of District Evaluated Job description. evaluated Job Report(FOR) Follow up with the Job Evaluation Provincial Advisory Committee(PAC).
+Placement of staff as per Final outcome report.
+Inadequate ICT Infrastructure - Designing of network infrastructure.
 Refurbishment of the Server Rooms Acquisition of Computer Software Refurbishment of the Server Rooms Replacing of all aging computers and Laptops.
-Re-cabling of network infrastructure - business continuity.
-Implementation of the disaster Recovery site Disaster Recovery Plan/Site only utilized for Munsoft and Payday.
+Re-cabling of network infrastructure business continuity.
+To enable the Municipality to regain the use of Critical systems and IT infrastructure as soon as Possible after a disaster occurs Implementation of the disaster Recovery site Disaster Recovery Plan/Site only utilized for Munsoft and Payday. -

-Performance Management not cascaded to all Officials Plans by all employees by 30 June 2024 Signing of Performance plan by - 1 July 2023 Appointment PMS Champions for each Directorate Signing of Performance plan by -1 July 2023 Conduct performance assessments Non Implementation of Auditor General Findings To promote democracy and sound governance Development of AG Action plan Establishment of Steering Committee Review and Implement Review and Implement Non Implementation of Audit Committee To promote democracy and sound governance Report to progress in MANCO & Portfolio Report to progress in MANCO & Portfolio Report to progress in MANCO & Portfolio Non Implementation of Internal Audit Findings 59% To promote democracy and sound governance F Report to progress in MANCO & Portfolio Report to progress in MANCO & Portfolio
+Performance Management not cascaded to all Officials To promote democracy and sound governance Plans by all employees by 30 June 2024 Signing of Performance plan by - 1 July 2023 Appointment PMS Champions for each Directorate Signing of Performance plan by -1 July 2023 Conduct performance assessments Non Implementation of Auditor General Findings To promote democracy and sound governance Development of AG Action plan Establishment of Steering Committee 1 Review and Implement Non Implementation of Audit Committee To promote democracy and sound governance Report to progress in MANCO & Portfolio Report to progress in MANCO & Portfolio Non Implementation of Internal Audit Findings To promote democracy and sound governance 1 Report to progress in MANCO & Portfolio